-The Automotive Hall of Fame is proud to present a new exhibit opening on January 12 celebrating the accomplishments of Roy Lunn (1925-2017), the brilliant engineer who led the creation of automotive icons such as the Ford GT40 and unibody Jeep Cherokee.
+The Automotive Hall of Fame is proud to present an exhibit celebrating the accomplishments of Roy Lunn (1925-2017), the brilliant engineer who led the creation of automotive icons such as the Ford GT40 and unibody Jeep Cherokee.

 During his 40-year career, Lunn designed a prolific array of vehicles including post-war sports cars, radical concept cars and trucks, iconic racing machines, four-wheel-drive SUVs and even military transports.
 In 2016, he was inducted into the Automotive Hall of Fame for his contributions to automobile engineering.

-The exhibit will open on Friday, January 12 and run through Sunday, April 1.
-It is housed in the lobby of the Automotive Hall of Fame in Dearborn, MI and open during our regular winter business hours 9 a.m. to 5 p.m.
-Friday through Sunday.
+The exhibit opened on Friday, January 12 and will close on Sunday, May 13.
+It is housed in the lobby of the Automotive Hall of Fame in Dearborn, MI and open from 9 a.m. to 5 p.m.
+Wednesday through Sunday.
 There is no charge to view the Roy Lunn exhibit.
 Visitors can also tour the rest of the Automotive Hall of Fame at standard admission rates.